chattcp/docs/src/tcp-packet-retransmission-and-out-of-order.md

 What constitutes a duplicate TCP packet?
 If it has the same sequence number (seq), acknowledgment number (ack), the same Payload, and the same flags, then it can be considered a retransmitted packet.

 Why is time not considered?
-Because the TCP protocol does not account for time!
+Because the TCP does not account for time!

 Additionally:
 * If the SYN flag is present, then this is a retransmitted handshake packet.